uframer/Devguide/pixhawk-companion-computer.md

 |5         | RTS (out)|2       | FTDI CTS (brown) (in) |
 |6         | GND     | 1       | FTDI GND (black)   |

-## Software setup on Linux
+## Linux上的软件设置

 On Linux the default name of a USB FTDI would be like `\dev\ttyUSB0`.
 If you have a second FTDI linked on the USB or an Arduino, it will registered as `\dev\ttyUSB1`.
 To avoid the confusion between the first plugged and the second plugged, we recommend you to create a symlink from `ttyUSBx` to a friendly name, depending on the Vendor and Product ID of the USB device.

 Using `lsusb` we can get the vendor and product IDs.